 - The following are intended as guidance to be adopted or 1. modified at the League's discretion. - NICA leagues should adopt participation standards consistent 2. with the following, in seeking balance NICA's goals of inclusion and safety.
-To accommodate more student-athletes and teams, consistent with NICA's policy to include all students who wish to participate, Leagues may allow out-ofregion teams to participate in events, and at the same time may need to impose field size limitations, and race categories divided into separate divisions and even separate sub-regions in order to limit field size for rider safety. - Adopted standards may be reviewed by NICA's Rule 3.
-Committee to ensure that the team participation, category placement, conference, and division structure adopted by a League facilitates and promotes fair, safe, and challenging competition.
+To accommodate more student-athletes and teams, consistent with NICA's policy to include all students who wish to participate, Leagues may allow out-ofregion teams to participate in events, and may divide race categories as needed to limit the field size for rider safety. - 3.
+Adopted standards may be reviewed by NICA's Rule Committee to ensure that the team participation, category placement, conference, and division structure adopted by a League facilitates and promotes fair, safe, and challenging competition.